Reviews You Can Rely On

 Credit: Aaron Rice

-But without a doubt, the 3-in-1 capability of the Lodge Combo Cooker is the most versatile purchase option.
-This set covers all major bases — you get a deep pan for sauces and frying, a shallow skillet for sautéing, and then stack the two to get the equivalent of a Dutch oven.
+But the Lodge Combo Cooker's 3-in-1 capability is, without a doubt, the most versatile purchase option.
+This set covers all major bases—you get a deep pan for sauces and frying and a shallow skillet for sautéing, and then stack the two to get the equivalent of a Dutch oven.

 cast iron skillet - thanks to the included lid, the lodge 5 quart deep skillet also...